paul-reese/bos-add-on-search-domain/README.md

 ```

 ## install bosh cli
 BOSH CLI is a command line interface to the _Director_.
-It is distributed as a Ruby gem.
+It is distributed as a Ruby gem;
 ```
 $ gem install bosh_cli
 ```